Gretchen Whitmer kidnapping plot: Kaleb Franks

 Kaleb Franks had spent $4,000 on the equipment during the planning, including a helmet and night-vision goggles.
 He also brought a rifle with a suppressor to one of the training exercises.
-According to his LinkedIn profile, he studied clinical psychology at Washtenaw Community College and was employed as a peer recovery coach at an addiction treatment center in Waterford.
-He had previously battled an addiction to heroin but has been sober since 2013, according to his lawyer.
-He was convicted in 2011 for cocaine possession and in 2013 for second-degree home invasion.
+According to his LinkedIn profile, he studied psychology at Washtenaw Community College and was employed as a peer recovery coach at an addiction treatment center in Waterford.
+He had battled an addiction to heroin but had been sober since 2013, according to his lawyer.
+He was convicted in 2011 for cocaine possession, and for second-degree home invasion in 2013.
 He served nine months in jail and two years under the jurisdiction of drug courts.
-He testified that he was motivated by a desire to die; because much of his family had died, he "didn't want to live anymore" and secretly hoped to be killed by police in a shootout.
+He testified that he was motivated by a desire to die: Because much of his family had died, he "didn't want to live anymore" and secretly hoped to be killed by police in a shootout.

-Franks pleaded guilty to kidnapping conspiracy and was sentenced to 48 months in prison by a federal judge.
+Franks pleaded guilty to kidnapping conspiracy and was sentenced to four years in prison by a federal judge.

 Daniel Harris

-Daniel Harris served in the U.S. Marine Corps as a rifleman from 2014 to June 2019, most recently at Marine Corps Base Camp Lejeune in Jacksonville, North Carolina.
-Harris had been deployed to Japan and had reached the rank of corporal.
+Daniel Harris served in the U.S. Marine Corps as a rifleman from 2014 to June 2019; most recently at Marine Corps Base Camp Lejeune in Jacksonville, North Carolina.
+Harris deployed to Japan, where he reached the rank of corporal.
 He was awarded the Humanitarian Service Medal, the Marine Corps Good Conduct Medal, and the Global War on Terrorism Service Medal.
 He worked as a security guard at two different companies after being discharged.
-In June, he attended a Black Lives Matter rally in his hometown of Lake Orion and was interviewed by a local newspaper, where he said he was "upset about the killing of George Floyd and police violence."
+In June, he attended a Black Lives Matter rally in his hometown of Lake Orion.
+In an interview for a local newspaper, he said he was "upset about the killing of George Floyd and police violence."

-Eight of the suspected conspirators met at Harris' home on August 23 to discuss the plot.
-While under surveillance, Harris was recorded by the FBI as saying "Have one person go to her (Whitmer's) house.
+Eight of the suspected conspirators met at Harris's home on August 23 to discuss the plot.
+While under surveillance, Harris was recorded by the FBI as saying, "Have one person go to her (Whitmer's) house.
 Knock on the door, and when she answers it just cap her... at this point.
 Fuck it."

 Harris was the only defendant to take the stand in his own defense in the first federal trial.
 In April 2022, Harris was acquitted of all charges.